jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 two-storied brick houses looked out into a small railed-in enclosure, where a lawn of weedy grass and a few clumps of faded laurel-bushes made a hard fight against a smoke-laden and uncongenial atmosphere.
-Three gilt balls and a brown board with “JABEZWILSON” in white letters, upon a corner house, announced the place where our red-headed client carried on his business.
+Three gilt balls and a brown board with “JABEZ WILSON” in white letters, upon a corner house, announced the place where our red-headed client carried on his business.
 Sherlock Holmes stopped in front of it with his head on one side and looked it all over, with his eyes shining brightly between puckered lids.
 Then he walked slowly up the street, and then